ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 uncomfortable about the idea of sharing their changing room with a violent psychopath.
-This theory is easily disproved and quite clearly nonsense as the majority of players are demonstrably violent psychopaths; it's why they play the game in the firrst place!
+This theory is easily disproved and quite clearly nonsense as the majority of players are demonstrably violent psychopaths; it's why they play the game in the first place!
 In truth, most mercenary players struggle to manage the authority and discipline that comes with regular training as part of a team to a greater or lesser extent.
 In this regard Brutal Blockers are no different to any